 - The question of whether to seek a re-trial should be referred to the Unit Head.
-Any question of a second re-trial or the decision to seek “certification” of a tainted acquittal should be referred for a decision by the CCP or (Legal Director in London), through the Unit Head.
+Any question of a second re-trial or the decision to seek “certification” of a tainted acquittal should be referred for a decision by the Chief Crown Prosecutor through the Unit Head.

-- the failure of the jury to agree upon a verdict (Archbold 4 - 438);
+- the failure of the jury to agree upon a verdict;

-- a re-trial following a tainted acquittal - by intimidation, etc. (Archbold 4 - 128a) (see also legal guidance on Public Justice Offences incorporating the charging standard);
+- a re-trial following a tainted acquittal - by intimidation, etc. (see also; legal guidance on Public Justice Offences incorporating the charging standard);

-- an irregularity in the former proceedings that resulted in the jury being discharged (Archbold 4 - 262); and
+- an irregularity in the former proceedings that resulted in the jury being discharged; and

 - a re-trial in respect of a very serious offence where new and compelling evidence comes to light pursuant to Part 10 of the Criminal Justice Act 2003.